 Day trading is different.
 It’s like picking up a thousand nickels every year.
 Each trade yields a small profit or loss, but those small profits will hopefully add up to a decent return at the end of the year.

 Day trading is more consistent because you only hold each position for a very short period of time.
+Each position will not have a big impact on your overall portfolio.

 Here’s what the returns look like for day trading vs. medium-long term trading.
 The upper red line represents day trading.
 The lower red line represents medium-long term trading.